letsplaysomedota/Application_data_summary/README.md

 # Application_data_summary
-# 📊 OJT Connect: RAG-Based Interactive Dashboard with Chatbot
+# RAG-Based Interactive Dashboard with Chatbot

 This project integrates a **Retrieval-Augmented Generation (RAG)** chatbot with a **Streamlit-powered interactive dashboard** to help visualize and query data related to On-the-Job Training (OJT) programs across institutions and industries.
 It uses FAISS for fast similarity search over embedded text data and OpenAI's GPT model for natural language understanding.